-Social Entrepreneurship: A Sustainable Approach to the World's Problems
+Social Innovation and Social Entrepreneurship: Seeking Sustainable Models for Engaging the World's Problems

 50017 PPS 150 001.
 Social entrepreneurship is a relatively new and rapidly growing model for creating large-scale positive social impact.
 As such, the social entrepreneur applies their efforts in a manner that both address a specific problem and challenges the systemic dynamics that hold this problem in place.
 This course will examine social entrepreneurship through texts, case studies, engagement with active social entrepreneurs and their projects.
 Students will also work individually or in groups to develop a social entrepreneurial model for addressing a social problem or concern of their choosing.
 No prior exposure to social entrepreneurship materials or undertakings are required.
 Instructor: Mark Justad.
 Graded.
 4 credits.
 Costs: $500, and housing/meals according to policies.